Spatial populations with seed-banks in random environment: III. Convergence towards mono-type equilibrium: Main theorems

 where $p_t^\fe(\cdot\,,\cdot)$ is as in Definition~{\rm \ref{defn:single-particle-dual}}. \end{enumerate} Further, if any of the above two conditions is satisfied, then there exists $\theta_\fe\in[0,1]$ such that $f^\fe(\cdot)\equiv\theta_\fe$ and

 \end{theorem}

 The following corollary states that if the process $\sZ$ exhibits clustering and starts from an initial distribution that puts a constant density of type $\heartsuit$ individuals at \emph{infinity}, then with probability 1 the spatial process $\sZ$ converges towards a mono-type equilibrium.
-Further, the probability of fixation to the all type-$\heartsuit$ configuration in the attained equilibrium is given by the initial density of type $\heartsuit$ in the populations at \emph{infinity}. \begin{corollary} Suppose that the process $\sZ$ is in the clustering regime and $\mu_t^\fe$ denotes the time-$t$ distribution of the process, where $\fe:=(N_i,M_i)_{i\in\Z^d}\in\cA$ is fixed arbitrarily.
+Further, the probability of fixation to the all type-$\heartsuit$ configuration in the attained equilibrium is given by the initial density of type $\heartsuit$ in the populations at \emph{infinity}. \begin{corollary} Suppose that the process $\sZ$ {\corrected exhibits clustering in the sense of Definition~{\rm \ref{defn:clustering-coexistence}}} and $\mu_t^\fe$ denotes the time-$t$ distribution of the process, where $\fe:=(N_i,M_i)_{i\in\Z^d}\in\cA$ is fixed arbitrarily.
 If the initial distribution $\mu^\fe:=\mu_0^\fe$ is such, that for some $\theta_\fe\in[0,1]$,

 then